wunderio/WunderTools/docs/Setup.md

 * Rename `drupal/drush/wundertools.aliases.drushrc.php` to `drupal/drush/[PROJECT_NAME].aliases.drushrc.php` and
 configure it to fit your setup.
   - this file will be automatically symlinked from `~/.drush` when running vagrant up

+## Create new drupal installation

+* Run `./build.sh create` from inside the vagrant box from the `/vagrant/drupal/` folder
+* Add drupal scaffold files and relevant config export files to the repo